allychau/captain-crucnch-etl/README.md

 * https://www.kaggle.com/worldbank/world-development-indicators
 * https://www.prosperity.com/about/resources

-The Kaggle data sources contained data in CSV format, while the Prosperity data source contained data in XLSX format.
+The Kaggle data sources contained data in CSV format, while Prosperity contained data in XLSX format.
+These datasets were chosen because they not only contained sufficient data as related to happiness (economic, health/safety, business environment, infrastructure etc.) for >150 countries, but also presented the data relatively cleanly.
+This was critical as the duration of the project was < 1 week; therefore, the team needed credible data that can be relatively quickly transformed for further analysis.

 # Transforming Data: The following shows how the data was cleaned up/

 First off, the Prosperity dataset (Excel File) was saved as a CSV, and then all the datasets were read into Jupyter Notebook.
+Secondly, as all the tables had several columns, the team created an

 * The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc).
 * The type of final production database to load the data into (relational or non-relational).
 * The final tables or collections that will be used in the production database.

-### Project Report
+# Loading Data: The following summarizes the finished table and its rationale

 At the end of the week, your team will submit a Final Report that describes the following:
 1. Extract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).